revoltchat/legal/Acceptable Usage Policy.md

   We define the following as protected characteristics: age; caste; color; disability; ethnicity; family responsibilities; gender; gender identity; housing status; national origin; race; refugee or immigration status; religious affiliation; serious illness; sex; sexual orientation; socioeconomic class and status; source of income; status as a victim of domestic violence, sexual violence, or stalking; and weight and size.

-To report any of the above activity please use the in-app reporting system, otherwise contact us at [abuse@revolt.chat](mailto:abuse@revolt.chat).
+To report any of the above activity, please use the in-app reporting system.
+If you cannot use the in-app reporting system for any reason, please contact us at [abuse@revolt.chat](mailto:abuse@revolt.chat).

 Please note we are _committed to resolving every single report_.
 Please be patient and **do not spam our support team** - we appreciate your concerns and will act upon them.